umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/types-of-packages.md

 If you want to include media in your package, you must select it in both the "Media" section and the "Package Files" section under "Path to file"
 {% endhint %}

-### Advantages of package zip-files
+### Advantages of package zip files

-Package zip-files have been developed for Umbraco and have a number of advantages.
+Package zip files have been developed for Umbraco and have a number of advantages.

 Packages uploaded to [Our.umbraco.com](https://our.umbraco.com/packages/) or the [Umbraco Marketplace (Umbraco 8+)](https://marketplace.umbraco.com/) are listed in the package directory and are accessible through the Umbraco backoffice

-Package zip-files can add items to Umbraco and you can change Umbraco config and settings via package actions.
+Package zip files can add items to Umbraco and you can change Umbraco config and settings via package actions.